When running each BarTender service, should I use the default Local Account or Specific Account credentials?

 Integration Service - Used to manage and run BarTender Integrations.

-Printer Maestro service - Used for network printer management and monitors printer status.
+Printer Maestro - Used for network printer management and monitors printer status.

-Seagull License Server/License service - Used for communication between BarTender clients and License Server to manage and monitoring printer licenses.
+Seagull License Server/License Service - Used for communication between BarTender clients and the License Server to manage and monitor printer licenses.

-- The Print Scheduler and Integration Service utilize user impersonation.
-Essentially, the user account defined in the Integration file will be impersonated and run as the local system account for these services.
-When running with the local system account these services are able to run as if they were a different account.
+The Integration Service utilizes user impersonation.
+Essentially, the user account defined in the Integration file will be impersonated and run as the Local System account for these services.
+When running with the Local System account these services are able to run as if they were a different account.

-Services that Need to be Set and Run under a Specific Account (if additional permissions required):
+Services That Need to Be Set and Run Under a Specific Account (If Additional Permissions Are Required)

-This service is only used in Automation and Enterprise Automation editions and it is mostly responsible for connecting BarTender with the System Database for any message/print job logging and performing any reprinting using History Explorer/Reprint console.
+This service is responsible for connecting BarTender with the System Database for any message/print job logging and performing any reprinting using History Explorer/Reprint console.